codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 # Aetherspace's Recommended Way of Working

 > To get the best out of Aetherspace, we recommend a few conventions and workflows to follow.
-> These are not enforced, but will make your life easier if you do.
+> These are not enforced, but will make your life as a full-product / universal app developer easier if you do.

 These conventions **build upon, hook into, or even simplify** some of the **already existing conventions in the Next.js app dir and Expo Router.**